Azyter

 Dosing Schedule

-Apply one drop to the affected eye(s) twice daily (morning and evening) for three consecutive days.
-Complete the full course even if symptoms improve after the first day.
+Instil one drop in the affected eye(s) twice daily (morning and evening) for three days.
+The complete course is six doses.

 Side Effects

-• Blurred vision (transient, lasting a few minutes after each dose)
+- Blurred vision (transient, lasting a few minutes)

 Warnings & Precautions